syncfusion-content/asp.netmvc-docs/aspnetmvc/FileExplorer/Overview.md

 # Overview

 The EJ MVC FileExplorer component provides all the functionalities that is available in [EJ FileExplorer](http://help.syncfusion.com/js/fileexplorer/overview#), since it is a server side wrapper of [EJ FileExplorer](http://help.syncfusion.com/js/fileexplorer/overview#) widget.
 It is an interface for managing the file system through any web application.
-It allows the user to perform the most common file operations suchas browse files, open, create, rename, copy, paste or move, delete and file searching.
+It allows the user to perform the most common file operations such as browse files, open, create, rename, copy, paste or move, delete and file searching.
 For a live demo of FileExplorer check the online sample from [here](http://mvc.syncfusion.com/demos/web/fileexplorer/default#).

-N> The FileExplorer control was officially added with the Essential studio ASP.NET MVC package from the v13.1 release only.
+N> The FileExplorer control was officially added with the Essential Studio ASP.NET MVC package from the v13.1 release only.

 ![](Overview_images/Overview_img1.jpeg)